boostorg/decimal/README.md

 ---

-Decimal is an implementation of IEEE-754:2008 decimal floating point numbers.
+Boost.Decimal is an implementation of [IEEE 754](https://standards.ieee.org/ieee/754/6210/) and [ISO/IEC DTR 24733](https://www.open-std.org/JTC1/SC22/WG21/docs/papers/2009/n2849.pdf) Decimal Floating Point numbers.
-See also [1].

-The library is header-only, and requires C++14.
+The library is header-only, has no dependencies, and requires C++14.
-It is compatible through C++14, 17, 20, 23 and beyond.

-# Notice

-Decimal is under active development and is not an official boost library.

 # How To Use The Library